 Our Group's risk management approach is based on the three-lines of defence concept whereby risks are managed from the point of risk-taking activities.
 This is to ensure clear accountability of risks across our Group and risk management as an enabler of the business units.
-As a first line of defence, the line management, including all business units and units which undertake client facing activities, are primarily responsible for risk management on a day-to-day basis by taking appropriate actions to mitigate risks through effective controls.
-The second line of defence provides oversight functions, performs independent monitoring of business activities and reports to management to ensure that the Group is conducting business and operating within the approved appetite and in compliance to regulations.
-The third line of defence is Group Internal Audit Division which provides independent assurance to the Boards that the internal controls and risk management activities are functioning effectively.
+Line management (including all business units and units which undertake client facing activities) provides the first line of defence.
+It is primarily responsible for risk management on a day-to-day basis by taking appropriate actions to mitigate risks through effective controls.
+The second line of defence provides oversight functions, performs independent monitoring of business activities and reporting to management to ensure that our Group is conducting business and operating within the approved appetite, and is also in compliance to regulations.
+The third line of defence is Group Internal Audit Division who provides independent assurance on the adequacy and effectiveness of the internal controls and risk management process.